D - The Guru Granth Sahib Dictionary | Glossary

 both.

-Grammar: adjective (of ustati and nindā), accusative case; feminine, plural.
+Grammar : adjective (of ustati and nindā), accusative case; feminine, singular.

 driṛāiā